After medical school offers are out, you will be in one of three situations:

 You should also check out Top Tips for Surviving Medical School provided by the Australian Medical Association (AMA).

-If you did not receive an offer as a school leaver, we fully understand that this may be disheartening for you.
-However, you should remember that you can try applying again in a few years as a graduate applicant, and that there are plenty of benefits of going through the graduate entry path (check out the section on Direct vs Graduate Medical School Entry if you haven’t already).
+It's important to note that there are plenty of benefits of going through the graduate entry path (check out the section on Direct vs Graduate Medical School Entry if you haven’t already).

 Regardless of whether you did not receive an offer from a direct entry programme or a graduate entry programme, you may also consider Healthcare Professional Courses Other Than Medicine.